 Day 01: Phnom Penh Arrival

-Upon arrival in Phnom Penh International Airport, you will be welcomed by our Asia Senses tour guide, then be transferred to your hotel for check in.
+Upon arrival in Phnom Penh International Airport, you will be welcomed by our local tour guide, then be transferred to your hotel for check in.
 Depend on your actual arrival time, some soft sightseeing for an orientation tour is suggested.

-The capital of Phnom Penh locates at the junction of the mighty Mekong river and Tonlé Sap river.
-It was once considered as the “Gem” of Indochina with a nice riverside promenade and numerous beautiful Cambodian Buddhist wats, palaces and many colonial-era buildings where Asian and Western architecture meet in a fascinating way.
+The capital of Phnom Penh locates at the junction of the mighty Mekong River, Bassac River and Tonlé Sap River.
+It was once considered as the “Gem” of Indochina with a nice riverside promenade and numerous beautiful Cambodian Buddhist wats, palaces and many colonial-era buildings where Asian and Western architectures meet in a fascinating way.
 The bustling city of Phnom Penh is the international and domestic transport hub for whole Cambodia and region.

 After a short rest, we will take a sunset river cruise along the Mekong river, observe daily life of local, enjoy the sunset view on the river while tasting a delicious fruit juice or soft drink.

 In the evening, have your welcomed dinner at Romdeng Restaurant which is recommended on Lonely Planet as the top choice for Cambodian cuisine in Phnom Penh.
 In this restaurant, you would sample some typical, tasty modern Cambodian dishes.
 The restaurant is located in a gorgeous colonial villa with a small pool with a beautiful garden.

 Today, we will explore the most remarkable sights of the beautiful city of Phnom Penh.
 Begin our Phnom Penh sightseeing tour with a visit to Wat Phnom (a Buddhist temple) which is the oldest religious structure in Phnom Penh.
 According to legend, the first pagoda was built in 1373 to house four Buddha statues which are discovered by a wealthy widow called Penh, inside a large koki tree floating down on Mekong river.